ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ```
 This script shows you a message in case something is changed on a desktop inside the region between two points with coordinates x=0, y=0 and x=50, y=50.
 We calculate initial value of the checksum at the first line of the script.
 Further, checksum's value is recalculated and checked every 100 milliseconds into the [`while`](https://www.autoitscript.com/autoit3/docs/keywords/While.htm) loop.
 The `while` loop continues until the checksum value is still the same.

 Now we will consider how the `PixelChecksum` function works internally.
-API Monitor shows us exact the same sequence of WinAPI function calls as it happened for `PixelSearch` function.
+API Monitor shows us exactly the same sequence of WinAPI function calls as it happened for `PixelSearch` function.
 This means that AutoIt uses the same algorithm for both `PixelChecksum` and `PixelSearch` functions to get a DIB.
 Next step is calculation of a checksum for this DIB with selected algorithm.
 You can select either [**ADLER**](https://en.wikipedia.org/wiki/Adler-32) or [**CRC32**](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) algorithm to calculate a checksum.
 Differences between these algorithms are speed and reliability.
 CRC32 algorithm works slower but it able to detect changes of pixels more precisely.

 All considered AutoIt functions are able to process pictures in fullscreen DirectX windows.